 - Employee’s Provident Fund (EPF) – 3.67%

-As we all know, if Basic+DA is less than Rs.15,000, then both employer and employee contribution will be same.
-If it exceeds Rs.15,000 then you have an option either contribute based on the original amount or restrict the calculations to Rs.
+As we all know, if Basic+DA is less than Rs.15,000 then both the employer and employee contribution will be the same.
+If it exceeds Rs.15,000, then you have an option either contribute based on the original amount or restrict the calculations to Rs.
 15,000.

 (Total EPF at the end of the year)

-So, in the example above, the total interest that Siddharth received for his EPF contributions from June to March comes out to be Rs.493.58.
+So, the total interest Siddharth had received for his EPF contributions from June to March is Rs.456.97.

-This is how interest on EPF is calculated.
-It is calculated for every month and given at the end of the financial year.
+The interest on EPF is calculated for every month and given at the end of the financial year.

 - The employer shows the EPF contributions with respect to the salary due.

-- Interest amount received on EPF is rounded off to the nearest point before being credited to your EPF account.
+- Interest amount received on EPF is rounded off to the nearest point before crediting it to your EPF account.

 - In the unfortunate event of a death of an employee, the interest is payable till the month preceding the month in which death occurred.

-So, this is it regarding the detailed procedure of calculating PF interest rate and change in interest rates.
+So, we have come to an end of this post regarding the detailed procedure of calculating PF interest rate and change in interest rates.
 We hope you found it helpful.

 If you have any doubts or queries kindly drop them in the comment section below.